hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 # GPON ONU status

-## Get the operational status of the ONU
+## Getting the operational status of the ONU

 ```shell
 onu ploamsg